 We have a large family so my husband and I built this DIY Zinc Table large enough to seat a lot of people.
 You can view the post-DIY Zinc Table for the tutorial and step by step photos.

 I feel like food looks best on white dishes.
 When I was in Culinary School, we only used white dishes and most restaurants use white also.
 My daughter purchased these beautiful square plates for my birthday and she found them at Walmart.
-You do not have to spend a lot of money for beautiful dishes.
-I love the napkins that I found at HomeGoods.
-These napkins have beautiful gold, silver, and brown colors that pick up all the colors on my table and also the zinc table top.
-I feel like I can use the napkins all year long.
+You do not have to spend a lot of money on beautiful dishes.
+The napkins are from HomeGoods.
+These napkins have beautiful gold, silver, and brown colors that pick up all the colors on my table and also the zinc tabletop.

 My glassware and silverware were given to me by someone who was getting new glasses and silverware.